New Jersey State Museum: Bureau of Natural History

-The Bureau of Natural History holds a diverse collection of about 250,000 specimens that have historic and cultural significance, in addition to their scientific value.
-The natural history collections are especially strong in industrial minerals and ores, paleontology specimens (fossils), osteology specimens (bones), modern shells, and a systematic study skin component.
-Smaller sub-collections include pinned insects, fluid-preserved fauna, taxidermy mounts and glass lantern slides.
-The bureau is also the repository for about 300 types (first documented) specimens of Paleozoic and Mesozoic fossils, as well as a large number of fossils documenting the Paleozoic strata within the Delaware Water Gap National Recreation Area.
-Minerals from the zinc-mining locality of Franklin-Sterling Hill are well represented, including the largest number of fluorescent mineral species in the world, as are mine-specific specimens from New Jersey's industrial iron mining past.
-Specimens from beyond New Jersey are used for comparative purposes in exhibitions and educational programming, to augment the systematic collections, and for research purposes.
+The Bureau of Natural History holds a collection of about 250,000 specimens, including industrial minerals and ores, paleontological specimens (fossils), osteological specimens (bones), modern shells, and a systematic study skin component.
+Sub-collections include pinned insects, fluid-preserved fauna, taxidermy mounts, and glass lantern slides.
+The bureau is also the repository for about 300 types of specimens of Paleozoic and Mesozoic fossils, as well as fossils documenting the Paleozoic strata within the Delaware Water Gap National Recreation Area.
+Minerals from the zinc-mining locality of Franklin-Sterling Hill are represented, including the largest number of fluorescent mineral species in the world, as are mine-specific specimens from New Jersey's industrial iron mining history.
+Specimens from beyond New Jersey are used for comparative purposes in exhibitions and educational programming.

 Bureau of Education and Public Programs

 The museum's Bureau of Education offers programs and events.
-School groups can attend museum-based classes, hands-on workshops, exhibition tours, and planetarium programs, as well as access classroom resources such as curriculum guides.
+School groups attend museum-based classes, workshops, exhibition tours, and planetarium programs, as well as access classroom resources such as curriculum guides.

 Since its opening in 1964, the State Museum's planetarium has been a large part of the museum's public programming.
-The 140-seat planetarium is equipped with "Full Dome" video technology and also includes a digital video hemisphere as part of the planetarium lobby exhibitions.
-Exhibits include displays of constellations, solar system models and space exploration.
+The planetarium is equipped with "Full Dome" video technology.
+Exhibits include displays of constellations, Solar System models, and space exploration experiences.
 The planetarium presents public shows on weekends, during school vacation periods (spring and winter), and during the summer.